The Rectification of Meaning

-I believe that we can do normal things, little things with big consequences; my own tentative is, in short, the following:
+I believe that we can do normal things with great effect in time, little things with big consequences; my own tentative is, in short, the following:

-Before anything else comes awareness; observe and accept, without guilt, your intuition that there is sometimes something wrong about the words, that the words do not seem to serve you fairly, that people misunderstand that which you say, or keep misinterpreting it in spite of your effort, that people use certain words to abuse you, that the meanings available to you do not fit what you have in your mind.
+Before anything else I needed awareness; to observe, check and accept, without guilt, my intuition that there is sometimes something wrong about the words, that the words do not seem to serve us fairly, that people misunderstand that which I say, or keep misinterpreting it in spite of my effort, that people use the definition of certain words to abuse us, that the meanings available to us do not fit the thoughts we have in our mind.

-Once understood this, I did inevitably start to ask questions and work quietly to gain more freedom.
+Once understood this, I stopped feeling that I am at fault or merely ignorant.
+I did inevitably start to ask questions and work quietly to gain more freedom.